 It's Calvary Chapel in Chino Hills in Southern California.

-Please welcome to the show Pastor Jack Hibbs.
+Please welcome to the show, Pastor Jack Hibbs.

 How are you?

-I boy, I tell you, that's one intimidating introduction, I'll tell you that.
+Boy, I tell you, that's one intimidating introduction.

-I just there is just something about your sermons, and you know what I really like about you, and and we'll get to this in a moment, but I like how you kind of meld together our faith and uh politics because really they both have everything to do with the other, and I and we'll talk about that in a minute.
+And we'll get to this in a moment, but I like how you kind of meld together our faith and politics because really they both have everything to do with the other.

-But I did want to tell you that I was in Southern California uh last week, and we did a fundraiser I belong um on the advisory board for moms for America, and one of our dearest friends to the organization is John Voigt.
+But I did want to tell you that I was in Southern California last week and we did a fundraiser.

-So we had done a couple of fundraisers with him, a semi uh and an all-day seminar for moms in Southern California, and uh I was so close.
+So we had done a couple of fundraisers with him, an all-day seminar for moms in Southern California.

 I almost made it to your church, but then something else came up.

-So, but you know what I found out, Pastor Jack, is I discovered that you know, sometimes when you're way over here on the East Coast, you think about those on the West Coast, and it's like, uh, I don't think they're conservative, I don't know if they know what's going on.
+But you know what I found out, Pastor Jack, is I discovered that, you know, sometimes when you're way over here on the East Coast, you think about those on the West Coast and it's like, I don't think they're conservative.

-And I got there and I met such lovely, beautiful, wonderfully conservative people and Christian people, and I was I was so encouraged by that and by what I saw.
+And I got there and I met such lovely, beautiful, wonderfully conservative people and Christian people.

 Right.

-Many of them change their party affiliation.
+Many of them changed their party affiliation.

 Wow.

-I'm a I'm a native born Californian.
+I'm a native-born Californian.

 We've never seen that before.

-So that's why you're watching a never before seen recall effort set national records over 2.3 million petitions signed, uh and and those those numbers were then perfected or made uh uh agreeable, and that means they met every standard of 1.8 million.
+So that's why you're watching a never-before-seen recall effort set national records, over 2.3 million petitions signed, and those numbers were then perfected or made agreeable.

-This was the largest recall effort in American history, and we are gonna fire our governor, and we're gonna be electing a new governor on September 14th.
+And we are going to fire our governor, and we're going to be electing a new governor on September 14th.

 Congratulations.

-One of the things I really like about you, and when I listen to your sermons is that you are unafraid.
+One of the things I really like about you and when I listen to your sermons is that you are unafraid.

 You are unafraid to take on what's happening right now in this country.

-the belief that we are free, not because man told us we are free, but because God is the author of that freedom and God alone, because if it were man, then it could be taken away from us that freedom.
+Because this country, this wonderful opportunity of a nation that we were given was given to us on the foundation of godly principles, the belief that we are free, not because man told us we are free, but because God is the author of that freedom and God alone.

 So many people became fearful, Pastor Jack.

-They were afraid there might be repercussions, they might be branded or shamed.
+They might be branded or shamed.

 What message would you have for the audience today on how to stand on your beliefs, on your convictions, and not be afraid?